Online Doctor of Engineering in Cybersecurity Analytics

 The D.Eng. in Cybersecurity Analytics empowers the student to plan and implement security measures to protect an organization’s network and systems, implement strategies to track threats and monitor networks for security breaches, build secure and resilient computer systems with subject matter expertise in cybersecurity analytics, advanced tools and techniques for ensuring confidentiality, integrity, and availability of an organization’s data and systems.

-The program consists of 30 credit hours of coursework (10 courses), and a minimum of 15 credit hours of research.
-During the research phase, a praxis is successfully completed on a topic related to Cybersecurity Analytics, chosen by the student and approved by the advising committee.
+The curriculum comprises 45 credit hours of graduate level courses and a research phase during which the student writes and defends a praxis paper.
+The research phase requires a minimum of 15 credit hours During the research phase, a praxis is successfully completed on a topic related to Cybersecurity Analytics, chosen by the student and approved by the advising committee.

 Course sessions last 10 weeks.
 Classes meet Saturday mornings from 9:00 am-12:00 pm and afternoons from 1:00-4:00 pm (all times Eastern).
 This program is taught in an accelerated, cohort format in which students take all courses in lock step.
 Attendance at all class meetings is expected, and students must remain continuously enrolled; i.e., leaves of absence are permitted only in medical or family emergency, or in case of deployment to active military duty.